ThatCraws/GGScore/README.md

 Originally for competitive Super Smash Bros. for the Nintendo Gamecube, but you can technically create PRs for every competitive discipline (without ties).
 The ratings are created via the Glicko-2 algorithm even though there are a few differences to the original algorithm:
   - No ties.
 There are currently no plans of implementing that feature, because this tool was initially intended for Smash Bros.
-  - No decay when a player has no results in one rating period.
-The decay might get implemented in the future.

 ## Basic usage/features